 - This determines how to fill the available window or screen space with the viewport.
 By default it uses Letterbox scale, which stretches the viewport to fill all available space, using black bars down the sides to preserve the aspect ratio.
 There are several variations; for more information see the tutorial on supporting multiple screen sizes.

 - Fullscreen quality

 - This only applies when the viewport is being stretched (i.e. Fullscreen mode is not Off).
 High quality mode renders at the full resolution of the displayed size.
 Low quality mode first renders at the project viewport size, and then simply stretches the result to fill the screen.
 Low quality mode often improves performance on low-end systems and is often suitable for retro-style pixellated projects with Point sampling.
 However note that text, downscaled sprites and effects will appear with better detail in high quality mode.

 - Whether to lock the orientation on mobile devices.
 Any allows the display to switch between portrait and landscape automatically; choosing either portrait or landscape will attempt to lock the orientation to prevent it changing.
 This is applied when publishing an app, but for web exports note that not all browsers or platforms support orientation locking or have limitations on when it can apply.
 In some browsers it must be in fullscreen mode (using the Browser object's Request fullscreen action) before orientation lock takes effect.

 - Choose between nearest (pixellated), bilinear (smooth) and trilinear (smooth with better quality downscaling) sampling when resizing images.
-Trilinear is recommended for modern games with hi-res graphics, and nearest is better suited to retro games with blocky pixel art.
+Trilinear is recommended for modern projects with hi-res graphics, and nearest is better suited to retro-style projects with blocky pixel art.
 Bilinear can be faster than Trilinear on low-end devices if the improved downscaling quality is not necessary.

 - Pixel rounding